kuleshov-group/aml-website/index.md

         <span class="tag is-success is-light">Generative models</span>
         <span class="tag is-success is-light">Gaussian Discriminant Analysis</span>
     </div>
-    <p>We will discuss the difference between discriminative models and generative models, what generative models are, what can they do, as well as gaussian discriminant analysis.</p>
+    <p>We will discuss the difference between discriminative models and generative models, what generative models are, what can they do, and define Gaussian discriminant analysis.</p>
     <div class="columns">
         <div class="column">
             <div class="dropdown">